Adiabatically steered open quantum systems: Master equation and optimal phase: Master equation for adiabatic steering

 \end{widetext} and \begin{widetext}

 \end{widetext}

 Here, we applied a shortened notation for the spectral densities $S(\omega)=S_X(\omega)/\hbar^2$.
 We would like to emphasize that in this section, we assume that the system is externally steered, i.e., the system Hamiltonian is time-dependent.
-Even though we do not explicitly make the approximation of adiabatic rates \cite{API}, i.e., assume the evolution time is much longer than the environment autocorrelation time so that $\omega_{01}$, $m_1$, $m_2$ and the matrix elements of $\hat{w}$ vary slowly in time, the approximation is implicitly assumed.
+Even though we do not explicitly make the approximation of adiabatic rates \cite{API}, i.e., assume the evolution time is much longer than the environment autocorrelation time so that $\omega_{01}$, $m_1$, $m_2$, and the matrix elements of $\hat{w}$ vary slowly in time, the approximation is implicitly assumed.
 This assumption stems from the fact that we use the master equation for a non-steered system in the linear order in $\alpha(t)$.
-In Sec. \ref{sec:opt_phase}, we show that $w_{gg}$ and $w_{ee}$ vanish from Eq.~(\ref{eq:master_ge_complete}) when we select the phases of the adiabatic basis states in an optimal manner.
+Furthermore, we have neglected corrections proportional to $\partial_{\omega} S(\omega) |_{\omega = \pm \omega_{01}}$ when estimating the power spectra above since they correspond to driving induced Lamb shift contributions which are neglected also in the derivation in Refs.~\cite{master, general_master}.
+In Sec.~\ref{sec:opt_phase}, we show that $w_{gg}$ and $w_{ee}$ vanish from Eq.~(\ref{eq:master_ge_complete}) for a specific choice of the phases of the adiabatic basis states.

+Let us explicitly reformulate and assess the range of validity of the master equation [see Eqs.~(\ref{eq:master_gg_complete}) and (\ref{eq:master_ge_complete})].
+The approximation of adiabatic rates requires that the external drive does not change the Hamiltonian governing the system on the time scale of the memory time of the bath, i.e., we assume that $\tau_{\text{corr}} \ll 1/||\hat{w}||$ where $\tau_{\text{corr}}$ is the environment correlation time.
+Furthermore, we require that the dynamics of the density opertor occur on time scales longer than the environment autocorrelation time so that $\tau_{\text{corr}} \ll 1/\omega_0$, where $1/\omega_0$ is a typical system transition time relating to the off-diagonal elements of the density matrix.
+As mentioned in Appendix, we apply the Markov approximation by assuming that $\tau_{\text{corr}} \ll 1/\gamma$ where $1/\gamma$ is a typical relaxation time of the system.
+Moreover, the assumptions we employ demand that $1/\omega_0 \ll 1/\gamma, 1/||\hat{w}||$.
+Combining the used approximations leads to a requirement of time scale separation $\tau_{\text{corr}} \ll 1/\omega_0 \ll 1/\gamma, 1/||\hat{w}||$.

 Remarkably, our master equation is identical to that derived in Ref.~\cite{general_master}, however, the manner in which the master equation was derived is different.
 In Ref.~\cite{general_master}, one starts from the effective Hamiltonian for the adiabatic basis presented in Eq.~(\ref{eq:Heff}) and formulates a nested commutator expression for the derivative of the reduced system density operator in the adiabatic basis applying $\hbar \hat{w}(t) + \hat{\tilde{V}}(t)$ as the perturbation \begin{widetext}